cp2k/cp2k/docs/methods/properties/x-ray/delta-scf.md

 ### MgS

-To compute the absorption spectra for the bulk MgS, first rename the input file changing the ''X'' to ''S''.
+To compute the absorption spectra for the bulk MgS, first rename the input file changing the `X` to `S`.
 It can be done by typing in the terminal:

 ```
 cp MgX_xas.inp MgS_xas.inp
 ```

-Now change all the ''X''s in the input file to ''S''s.
+Now change all the `X`s in the input file to `S`s.
 Move the new input file to the correct working directory.
-The next step is to add the optimized coordinates of the system, which you can find in the ''.xyz'' file written by the program after the geometry optimization.
-Use the last iteration step values and write them in the ''&COORD'' subsection.
+The next step is to add the optimized coordinates of the system, which you can find in the `.xyz` file written by the program after the geometry optimization.
+Use the last iteration step values and write them in the `&COORD` subsection.
 The final step is to add the correct values for the lattice vectors.
 You can copy it from the geometry optimization input file.

-#### At this time we are using cartesian coordinates to indicate the position of the atoms, so the keyword ''SCALED'' should be removed.
+At this time we are using cartesian coordinates to indicate the position of the atoms, so the keyword `SCALED` should be removed.
 To run this calculation, proceed as you did before.

 This calculation should take longer than the geometry optimization to run.
 Once finished, check the number of warnings and if the calculation converged.
 Sometimes it does not converge within the maximum number of iterations we set in the input file.
-If this is the case, you can increase the number using the keyword ''MAX_SCF''.
+If this is the case, you can increase the number using the keyword `MAX_SCF`.

 You can check in the working directory that some files were created.
-The absorption energies and intensities (oscillator strength) are written in the files named ''MgS-xas_at1_st1.spectrum'' and ''MgS-xas_at2_st1.spectrum'', where the first one corresponds to the atom 1 in your input file, and the second one to atom number 2.
+The absorption energies and intensities (oscillator strength) are written in the files named `MgS-xas_at1_st1.spectrum` and `MgS-xas_at2_st1.spectrum`, where the first one corresponds to the atom 1 in your input file, and the second one to atom number 2.

 The file looks like